peteroupc/CBOR/docs/PeterO.Cbor.ICBORTag.md

     public interface ICBORTag

-Implemented by classes that validate CBOR objects belonging to a specific ag.
+Implemented by classes that validate CBOR objects belonging to a specific tag.

 ### GetTypeFilter

     PeterO.Cbor.CBORTypeFilter GetTypeFilter();

-Gets a type filter specifying what kinds of CBOR objects are supported by his tag.
+Gets a type filter specifying what kinds of CBOR objects are supported by this tag.

 <b>Return Value:</b>